ChrisNeedham24/microcosm/CONTRIBUTING.md

 ### If you find a bug

 Hey, none of us are perfect.
 So, if you find a bug in the game, add a new issue [here](https://github.com/ChrisNeedham24/microcosm/issues/new).
-Any submitted issues of this kind must have the bug label.
+Any submitted issues of this kind should have the bug label, so be sure to mention in the issue description that the label should be applied.

-If you're not sure whether something classifies as a bug, just use the 'almost a bug' label instead.
+If you're not sure whether something classifies as a bug, just suggest the 'almost a bug' label instead.

 ### What to try first